 The evaluation period will be for October 1, 2019, through September 30, 2025, which reflects the full demonstration period, with an additional year for final data analysis and reporting.
-Of note, data from administrative claims and other routine state reporting sources will be available for FY2017-2018, allowed for an extended baseline period.
+Of

 Table 3.
 Major evaluation reporting deliverables, as specified in the STCs, include the following: